ProjectLiminality/ProjectLiminalityMVP/RefactoringPlan.md

 ## Remaining Tasks

+### Smooth Layout Transition Implementation
+1. Update DreamNodeGrid to calculate new positions for each layout
+2. Modify DreamNode to accept new position updates and animate smoothly
+3. Implement animation timing and easing functions for smooth transitions
+4. Test and refine the transition between grid and circle layouts

 ### Final Performance Optimization
 1. Conduct detailed performance profiling to identify any remaining bottlenecks
 2. Implement advanced optimizations for render cycles and 3D object management